Smudge-Studios/HypixelBot/README.md

 A Hypixel Discord Bot made purely for displaying Hypixel statistics.

 To run this bot, change `<TOKEN>` in `config.ini` to your Discord Bot Token, which can be retrieved from your Discord Developer Portal, and change `<API KEY>`, also in `botconfig.ini` to your Hypixel API Key, which can be created by connecting to mc.hypixel.net and running the `/api new` command.
-If you wish, you may also change `<LOG CHANNEL ID>` in `botconfig.ini` to a Discord channel ID.
+If you wish, you may also change `<LOG CHANNEL ID>` in `config.ini` to a Discord channel ID.
 Bot events, errors, etc will be sent to the specified channel.

 This bot retrieves statistics from the official public [Hypixel API](https://api.hypixel.net).
 Documentation for the API can be found [here](https://github.com/HypixelDev/PublicAPI/tree/master/Documentation).